 A thorough identification of project stakeholders is essential.
 It is better to have meetings with team members and experts to identify project stakeholders.
-Documentation of relevant information on stakeholders and impact on them on successful completion of the project is required.
+Documentation of relevant information on stakeholders and their impact on the successful completion of the project is required.

 Before developing a business case, check whether the essential pillars of the project such as feasibility, scope, and identification of stakeholders are in place.
 The very next step is to come up with a full-fledged business case.

 The creation of a statement of work (SoW) and the formation of a team wrap up the project initiation phase.